matthewlefler/devcade-onboard-ui-revamp/README.md

 ```
 cargo build --release --target x86_64-unknown-linux-gnu
 ```
-Note: The backend requires the nightly compiler to build, as it uses features that have not been merged into stable rustc

 To put it on the DCU, compress the `publish` folder located at `./onboard/frontend/bin/Release/netcoreapp3.1/linux-x64` and `scp` that to the DCU.
 You'll also want to `scp` `./onboard/backend/target/release` to the DCU.